ministryofjustice/analytical-platform-ingestion-notify/README.md

 ### Debug

-Launch the container in a bash terminal:
+Launch a Bash terminal in the container:

 `make debug`